JensJoschi/variability_timing/methods.md

 ## 1. Overview

 We used climate station data to calculate mean winter onset for 25,340 locations.
 We then calculated winter predictability with three methods: First, we calculated the standard deviation in winter onset.
 This served as estimate of the reliability of day length as cue.
 Secondly, we estimated reliability of preceding autumn temperatures.
 For this we regressed temperatures of the last 30 days before winter onset for each year and calculated the between-years standard deviation of the slope.
 Thirdly, we determined the "colour of environmental noise" (Vasseur & Yodzis 2004), that is, the relative extent of long-frequency autocorrelations in temperatures.
-We then extracted photoperiodic response curves from 58 published studies (433 reaction norms) along with their sampling locations.
-For each of these logit-curves we applied a Markov chain Monte Carlo algorithm to estimate lower and upper diapause limit, inflection point and slope.
-Based on these parameters we calculated mean diapause, total phenotypic variance and variance composition, which we correlated with the climate variables.
+We then extracted photoperiodic response curves from 57 published studies (447 diapause reaction norms) along with their sampling locations.
+In these studies multiple populations of a species have been subjected to several day length conditions in climate chambers, and the percentage of diapausing individuals under each day length was reported.
+To reconstruct continuous reaction norms from this discontinuous data, we applied a Markov chain Monte Carlo algorithm to estimate lower and upper limit, inflection point and slope.
+Based on these parameters we calculated mean diapause timing, degree of canalization and variance composition, and correlated them with the climate variables.

 ## 2. climate data
 ### 2.1. data preparation